FabianTerhorst/Iron/README.md

 # Iron

-Fast and easy to use NoSQL data storage
+Fast and easy to use NoSQL data storage with RxJava support

 Android sdk version 8 support